All Products

 • Protection Configuration > Host Protection > Agentless Detection

-1. On the Add Assets Outside Cloud panel, select the features you want to onboard, then click Next:
+1. On the Add Assets Outside Cloud panel, select the features to enable, then click Next:

-• Host: Lets Security Center automatically discover and sync Azure host assets.
+• Host: Automatically discovers and syncs Azure host assets.

-• CSPM: Uses CSPM to scan Azure cloud product configurations and manage configuration risks.
+• CSPM: Scans Azure cloud product configurations and manages configuration risks.

 • Agentic SOC: Works with SOAR and Script to automate security incident response.
 For more information, see External components (OpenAPI).

-• Host Protection > Agentless Detection: Uses snapshot scanning to detect security risks on Azure virtual machines—including vulnerabilities, baseline deviations, and malicious files—without installing a client.
+• Host Protection > Agentless Detection: Uses snapshot scanning to detect vulnerabilities, baseline deviations, and malicious files on Azure virtual machines without installing a client.

-2. On the Submit AccessKey Pair page, accurately enter the credential information created earlier:
+2. On the Submit AccessKey Pair page, enter the credential information from Step 1:

-• Enter an AppID: The Application (client) ID from your Azure app registration.
+• Enter an AppID: The Application (client) ID.

-• Enter a password: The client secret from your Azure app registration.
+• Enter a password: The client secret Value.

-On the Policy Configuration page, set the following based on your management needs:
+On the Policy Configuration page, configure the following settings:

 • Select region: Choose the Azure region where your assets reside.

-Asset data will automatically be stored in the data center corresponding to the region selected in the upper-left corner of the Security Center console.
+Asset data is stored in the data center corresponding to the region selected in the upper-left corner of the Security Center console: Chinese Mainland uses the Chinese mainland data center, and Outside Chinese Mainland uses the Singapore data center.

-• Region Management: We recommend selecting this option.
-Selecting this option automatically synchronizes assets in new regions that are added to this AWS account.
+• Region Management: Enabling this option automatically syncs assets in new Azure regions added to the account.
+This option is recommended for most deployments.

-• Host Asset Synchronization Frequency: Set how often Azure host assets sync automatically.
-Set to "Off" if you do not need syncing.
+• Host Asset Synchronization Frequency: Set how often Azure host assets sync.
+Set to Off if you do not need automatic syncing.

-• Cloud Service Synchronization Frequency: Set how often Azure cloud product configurations sync automatically.
-Set to "Off" if you do not need syncing.
+• Cloud Service Synchronization Frequency: Set how often Azure cloud product configurations sync.
+Set to Off if you do not need automatic syncing.

-• AK Service Status Check: Set how often Security Center checks the validity of your Azure credentials.
-Select "Off" to disable this check.
+• AK Service Status Check: Set how often Security Center validates your Azure credentials.
+Set to Off to disable.

-4. After completing the configuration, click Synchronize Assets.
-The system will automatically sync data from your Azure account to Security Center.
+After completing the configuration, click Synchronize Assets.
+Security Center starts syncing data from your Azure account.

 Azure advanced configuration (Agentic SOC)

-For more information, see the Azure documentation: Azure permissions for networking, Create custom roles.
+For reference, see the Azure documentation: Azure permissions for networking and Create custom roles.

-2. In the navigation pane on the left, select All services.
+2. In the left navigation pane, select All services.
 Under the System Settings section, click Subscriptions.

-Alternatively, search for Subscriptions in the top search bar and click to open it directly.
+Alternatively, search for Subscriptions in the top search bar and open it directly.

-3. Click your target subscription name to open its details page.
-Then click Access control (IAM).
+3. Click your target subscription to open its details page, then click Access control (IAM).

-4. On the Access control page, click Add custom role under the Add button in the upper-left corner.
+4. On the Access control page, click Add > Add custom role.

-1. Custom role name: Enter a recognizable name, such as aliyun-agentic-soc-role, to simplify future searches and management.
+• Custom role name: Enter a recognizable name such as aliyun-agentic-soc-role.

-3. On the permissions list page, select all permissions under Actions, then click Add.
+7. On the permissions list, select all permissions under Actions, then click Add.

-4. After configuring permissions, click Review + create.
-Confirm the information, then click Confirm.
+8. Click Review + create.
+Confirm the details, then click Confirm.

 Manage onboarded assets